-- Typically algorithms generating non-uniform variates do so by converting uniform variates. - In its most straightforward form a normal deviate x with mean < x > and standard deviation σ is produced as follows: - Let n be an integer, determined by the needed accuracy.
-Then - sum n uniform random numbers r_i from the interval (-1, 1):
+- Let us turn to the generation of non-uniform distributions.
+First we look at the normal or Gaussian distribution. - Typically algorithms generating non-uniform variates do so by converting uniform variates. - In its most straightforward form a normal deviate x with mean < x > and standard deviation σ is produced as follows: - Let n be an integer, determined by the needed accuracy.
+Then u sum n uniform random numbers r_i from the interval (-1, 1):